 Grow Website Traffic

 Not all the advantages of Twitter are measurable on Twitter exclusively.
 Some of the benefits of Twitter overflow to other marketing channels.
 Websites, for instance, can be a beneficiary of a company’s Twitter activity.
 Twitter is a proven performer when it comes to growing website traffic.
 Twitter has made it easier than ever to link from its platform to your website, or from your website to the Twitter platform.
 Putting a website URL into your business’s bio line, especially when the bio line (or your pinned [uppermost] tweet) includes a call to action, is an effective way to funnel traffic to your site.
 Another incentive for getting Twitter users to visit your website is to offer a chance at a prize.
 A simple, “Go to our website and subscribe for a chance to win a $100 gift card” can be all it takes to get numerous new viewers.
-Furthermore, Linking from your site to Twitter can also be a great way to make sure your audience is still seeing information about your company even after they’ve left your website.
+Furthermore, linking from your site to Twitter can also be a great way to make sure your audience is still seeing information about your company even after they’ve left your website.
 Twitter not only has the standard widget that you can use to link to your homepage, but it also has a button you can put on your website that allows customers to follow your page immediately without even leaving your website.
 Whether you’re linking to or linking from, audience engagement will go up you’ll be building a stronger customer base that has more loyalty to your brand.

 Twitter is popular around the entire globe.
 Its worldwide popularity opens doors for businesses with good social media teams.
 Such businesses can gain exposure to markets that might otherwise be beyond the reach of their marketing budgets.
 The algorithms of Twitter also lend themselves to viral sharing by elevating an account’s most popular posts to positions higher up on the feeds of those who follow that account.
 This feature, along with the retweet function and the comment function, allows you a chance to get your best content not just to your core audience but (through social sharing) to wider and wider circles of Twitter users, multiplying your reach and possibly winning you additional followers in the bargain.
 However, with this global reach also comes responsibility.
 One of the biggest dangers on Twitter is posting something that, while it may not be insulting to your demographic, could be insulting to someone in the broader Twittersphere.
 The possibility exists that, on a platform like Twitter, someone will find something objectionable in one of your best-circulated messages.
 Such a reactionary user could start an awareness initiative designed to hurt your standing with the customers you already have as well.
 It always looks bad for a brand to be closed minded, shallow, or mean, so the best rule of thumb is if you aren’t sure it won’t insult, just don’t use it at all.

 Expanding the personality of your brand can be the single most important advantage of using Twitter.
 Although brand information and benefits ought be a part of anyone’s overall messaging strategy on Twitter, thanks to the platform’s higher rates of audience interaction, there is a unique and easy opportunity to imprint your brand’s personality on your followers.
 The single most important way to go about this is simply to make sure your social media team is responding to comments and retweets constantly, and doing so with kind and fun responses.
 This is especially important when one of those little crises comes along, when some Twitter user starts sniping at your business.
 It’s then that your followers are watching you to see how you respond.
 Twitter users can be more interested in how a large business handles a nasty tweet than in what the nasty tweet says itself.
 Here we see a similarity to Yelp, except you have the chance to instantly change perceptions with just a few sentences.
 It is also important to mix up your tweets with content that is not always directly business related.
 An interesting article about activity out in the field or an office pic celebrating the holidays can remind your following of the unique and engaging qualities of your brand.
 A bio is yet another great opportunity to show off the brand’s personality.
 This is the first thing anyone will see when deciding to follow your brand or not.
 Make it fun and engaging, make it highlight the benefits of your company, and make it end with a call to action, and you are likely to gain followers quickly.
 A great example of all of these tactics successfully working for a brand is Wendy’s.
-Wendy’s has been an early user of Twitter and has really done an amazing job of setting the tone for what works on Twitter.
+Wendy’s was an early user of Twitter and has really done an amazing job of setting the tone for what works on Twitter.
 In just a few years, their witty audience engagement has turned their image from just a fast food place to a unique and engaging personality.